programmercave0/programmercave0.github.io/_posts/2019-12-25-Bandit-Level-21-to-Level-23-|-OverTheWire.md

 ---
 layout: post
-title: "Bandit Level 21 to Level 23 | OverTheWire"
+title: "Bandit Level 21 to Level 22 | OverTheWire"
 subtitle: "Learn linux command by playing Bandit wargame.
 The Bandit wargame is aimed at absolute beginners.
 It will teach the basics needed to be able to play other wargames.
-Below is the solution of Level 21 → Level 22, Level 22 → Level 23 and and Level 23 → Level 24.
+Below is the solution of Level 21 → Level 22 and Level 22 → Level 23.
 The passwords are hidden, so you have to find the passwords for next level yourself."
 author: "Programmercave"
 header-img: "/assets/Bandit-Overthewire/overthewire_poster.jpg"
 tags:  [Linux, OverTheWire-Bandit, CTF]